Inviting people onto Mastodon and the Fediverse

 Who owns the Fediverse?
 Is the Fediverse owned by a corporation or venture capital firm?
 Can it be bought out by Google/Facebook/Elon Musk?

-No one can buy the Fediverse or Mastodon because there is no single thing that could be bought.
-The Fedi is made up of thousands of independently owned and run servers, which makes it extremely difficult or impossible for anyone to buy the network.
+No one can buy out the Fediverse or Mastodon because there is no single thing that could be bought, it would be like trying to buy out the global phone network.
+The Fedi is made up of thousands of independently owned and run servers, which makes it extremely difficult or impossible for anyone to purchase it.

 Most Fedi servers belong to unpaid volunteers, or non-profit community groups and co-ops.
 The running costs are covered by the server owners themselves and donations from their users.
 There are no investors, no venture capital firms, no ads, no trackers.